Sun Exposure and Skin Changes

-Many skin changes, such as skin cancer and age spots, are caused by exposure to the sun.
+Many skin changes, such as skin cancer, wrinkles, and age spots are caused by exposure to the sun.

 The two types of sun rays that can injure the skin are ultraviolet A (UVA) and ultraviolet B (UVB).
 UVA affects the deep layers of skin.
-UVA is more intense than UVB and is the main cause of sunburns.
+UVB damages the outermost layers of the skin and causes sunburn.

 The best way to lower your risk of skin changes is to protect your skin from the sun.
 This includes using sunscreen and other protective measures.